myanimestream/dolos/_guides/creating-your-own-service.md

 (Press F12 and switch to the console tab) and you should see the beautiful "Hello World from Dolos on aniDB" text from before.

-> If you don't see it, please make sure that Webpack has rebuilt the Javascript and
+> If you don't see it, please make sure that webpack has rebuilt the Javascript and
 > you've reloaded the extension!

 #### Quick Recap because I've heard those are useful
 - We created a new directory for our service called `anidb` in the `src` folder.
 - Added an `index.ts` file to said folder with some debug code to check whether it works.
-- Changed the Webpack configuration `webpack.common.js` to build our new file to a Javascript file in the `dist/js` directory.
+- Changed the webpack configuration `webpack.common.js` to build our new file to a Javascript file in the `dist/js` directory.
 - Edited the `manifest.json` files so that our file is being run when the user visits anidb.net.